 If anyone would like to share what they know about puppets and masks in Mali and other parts of Africa, the songs and stories used in puppet shows, or info about the festivities and traditions surrounding San Yelema, feel free to comment below or email me.

-This artilce was posted on Friday, April 23rd, 2010 at 5:36 pm and is filed under African Customs, Arts and Crafts, Countries & Cultures, Customs and Traditions, Dogon, Dogon Masks, Folk Lore, Folk Songs, Games Around the World, Mali, Puppet Shows, Puppets, San Yelema.
+This article was posted on Friday, April 23rd, 2010 at 5:36 pm and is filed under African Customs, Arts and Crafts, Countries & Cultures, Customs and Traditions, Dogon, Dogon Masks, Folk Lore, Folk Songs, Games Around the World, Mali, Puppet Shows, Puppets, San Yelema.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.